Haoru1998/A-simple-interactive-batch-script-for-converting-GJF-files-to-INP-files-of-ORCA/README.md

 > ```bash
 > /opt/Multiwfn/Multiwfn
 > ```
-## 3. Input gjf files and script into the same folder
+## 3. Put gjf files and script into the same folder

 ## 4. Running the Script
 >